levrex/EHR-Clustering-RA/README.md

     evaluate the robustness of the clustering technique.
 * `notebooks/6_process_medication.ipynb`: Notebook that process the medication information
 * `notebooks/7_survival_analysis.ipynb`: Notebook that performs survival analysis to see if our clusters correspond to long term outcomes (MTX-discontinuation, Remission)
-* `notebooks/8_replication_setB.ipynb`: Notebook that processes & projects replication data.
+* `notebooks/8_replication_setB_IMPROVED.ipynb`: Notebook that processes & projects replication data from set B (historic trial).
 To see if our clusters are recurring in an independent data set.
+* `notebooks/8_replication_setB_RZWN.ipynb`: Notebook that processes & projects replication data from set C (external hospitals).
+To see if our clusters are recurring in independent data.
 * `notebooks/9_treatment_analysis.ipynb`: Notebook that checks for any noticeable differences in treatment response.
 * `notebooks/10_build_MTX_predictor.rmd`: R Markdown notebook to perform downstream analysis steps like: checking for Physican bias, global trend in treatment response and evaluating the quality of an MTX-success predictor
+* `notebooks/11_Downstream_histopathological_analysis.ipynb`: Notebook that processes & projects data from set D (synovial tissue data from SYNGem cohort) to examine if clusters differ in histopathological features.
 * `notebooks/additional_steps/Compute_DAS.ipynb*`: Computes the disease activity scores based on the components, to counter the otherwise large missingness
 * `results/treatmentRespons`: Stores the OR for the different patients.
 * `sql/*`: Directory consisting of the different SQL-queries used to extract data from the Leiden EHR digital system (Excluded: sensitive data)